-Figure 13-11: ACEmanager: Applications >ALEOS Application Framework (no applications installed)
+Figure 12-9: ACEmanager: Applications >ALEOS Application Framework (no applications installed)

-Figure 13-12: ACEmanager: Applications > ALEOS Application Framework (applications installed)
+Figure 12-10: ACEmanager: Applications > ALEOS Application Framework (applications installed)

+Field Description

+General

-Field Description General Available RAM (KB) Available RAM in kilobytes (1000 bytes), updated every 30 seconds Available Flash (KB) Available Flash on the user partition in kilobytes (1024 bytes), updated every 30 seconds CPU Load (Last 15 minutes) CPU load, averaged over the last 15 minutes and updated every 30 seconds The CPU load relates to how many applications are attempting to execute in parallel over the 15-minute period.
+Available RAM (KB) Available RAM in kilobytes (1000 bytes), updated every 30 seconds

+Field Description Available Flash (KB) Available Flash on the user partition in kilobytes (1024 bytes), updated every 30 seconds CPU Load (Last 15 minutes) CPU load, averaged over the last 15 minutes and updated every 30 seconds The CPU load relates to how many applications are attempting to execute in parallel over the 15-minute period.
 If the load is greater than 1, some applications are waiting for CPU capacity to become available and may be delayed in launching.
 ALEOS Application Framework Enable or disable (default) the ALEOS Application Framework (ALEOS AF).
 If enabled, ALEOS AF starts at boot time.
 When the Reset to Factory default button on the Admin > Advanced page is pressed, ALEOS AF is disabled.
 Serial Port Reserved Select Enable to reserve the serial port for ALEOS AF.
 When this field is set to Enable, the serial port cannot be used for any other serial-related ALEOS features.
-The options are: Disable (default) Enable QCOM DM Port Resource Reserve Reserves the QCOM DM port for ALEOS AF applications.
+The options are: Disable (default) Enable UART Check This setting appears when Serial Port Reserved is enabled.
+The UART Check setting checks for UART errors and resets UART if an error occurs.
+The options are: Disabled (default) Enabled UART Reset Time- Window (seconds) This setting appears when UART Check is enabled.
+The UART Reset Time-Window setting configures when a UART reset will occur.
+After a baud rate change, if ALEOS detects a UART error within the time window, it triggers a UART reset.
+Options are: 1-60, 4 default QCOM DM Port Resource Reserve Reserves the QCOM DM port for ALEOS AF applications.
 Options are: Enable (Reserve access for ALEOS AF) or Disable (Reserve access for ALEOS).
-Default: Disable

-Field Description

-AAF Applications

-Application Name Autostart Version Status Actions If there are no AAF applications enabled and started, one of the following messages is displayed: "AAF not activated"-AAF is not enabled "AAF not started"-AAF is not yet started "No AAF Application installed" When AAF is enabled and started, you can install an application.
+Default: Disable AAF Applications Application Name Autostart Version Status Actions If there are no AAF applications enabled and started, one of the following messages is displayed: "AAF not activated"- AAF is not enabled "AAF not started"- AAF is not yet started "No AAF Application installed" When AAF is enabled and started, you can install an application.
 To install an application: Click Browse and navigate to the application you want to install.
 Click the Install AAF Application button.
 For installed applications, the table shows the: Application name Autostart-true or false Version Status-started or stopped Use the Stop/Start, Uninstall, and Details buttons to manage your applications.
 For more information on the Details button, refer to AAF-Customizing UI Elements on source.sierrawireless.com.

-14: I/O Configuration
+13: I/O Configuration